marijnh/Eloquent-JavaScript/11_async.md

 {{index "try keyword", "callback function"}}

-Note that the call to `handler` had to be wrapped in a `try` block, to make sure any exception it raises directly is given to the callback.
+Note that the call to `handler` had to be wrapped in a `try` block to make sure any exception it raises directly is given to the callback.
-This nicely illustrates the difficulty of properly handling errors with raw callbacks—it is very easy to forget to properly route exceptions like that, and if you don't do it, failures won't get reported to the right callback.
-Promises make this mostly automatic, and thus less error-prone.
+This nicely illustrates the difficulty of properly handling errors with raw callbacks—it is easy to forget to properly route exceptions like that, and if you don't do it, failures won't get reported to the right callback.
+Promises make this mostly automatic and thus less error-prone.

 ## Collections of promises